 Are diesel heaters hard to fit?

-There are two ways you can install a diesel heater; you can plumb it into your existing fuel tank or have a separate fuel tank.
+There are two different types of diesel heater installation; you can plumb it into your existing fuel tank or have it connected to a separate fuel tank.

-Diesel heaters that are plumbed in are more difficult to install and may require that a technician is hired to do the job.
-A diesel heater’s installation process could take up to an hour or two and requires that you have at least one electrical outlet available for use with this type of device.
+Diesel heaters that are plumbed in are a bit more difficult to fit and may require you to hire a technician to fit it.
+A diesel heater’s installation process could take up to an hour or two and requires that you have at least one electrical outlet available suitable for use with this type of device.

-A non-plumbed-in heater requires extra space for a separate fuel tank, while these are more common due to them being easier to install, depending on you, we would also advise seeing a professional when dealing with fuel and carbon monoxide.
+A non-plumbed-in heater requires extra space for a separate fuel tank.
+Whilst these are more common due to them being easier to install, I would also advise seeing a professional when dealing with fuel and carbon monoxide.

 Both options will still require running fuel lines to and from the heater ensuring it’s free from any rough surfaces and anything that could harm the cable.

-You will also need to drill an exhaust for the outlet and inlet, the outlet is very important as you don’t want any carbon monoxide to get the van into the campervan.
+You will note you will also need to drill an exhaust for the outlet and inlet, the outlet is very important as you don’t want any carbon monoxide to get the van into the campervan.

 A campervan diesel heater uses fuel efficiently to heat your vehicle.
-Depending on the size of the heater, it can use up to 0.25 litres of diesel per hour when running at full capacity.
+Depending on the size of the unit and heater, it can use up to approx 0.25 litres of diesel per hour when running at full capacity.

 Are diesel heaters noisy?

 Campervan diesel heaters are typically very quiet when they are running.
-However, there may be a slight humming noise coming from the fan inside the heater, which you can usually hear. a slight ticking noise too but is very quiet and this is perfectly normal and should not be cause for concern.
+However, there may be a slight humming noise coming from the fan inside the heater, which you can usually hear.
+There will be a slight ticking noise too which is perfectly normal and should not be cause for concern.

 Can I use kerosene in a campervan diesel heater?